Many people have found themselves in the following situation:

 2.Keeping It Away From Sunlight

 While storing your coffee, make sure it doesn’t get direct sunlight.
 Try keeping the coffee at room temperature.
-One of the best ways to do this is by keeping your coffee in cabinets and panties.
+One of the best ways to do this is by keeping your coffee in cabinets and pantries.
 In case you are keeping it in a clear glass or plastic jar, make sure it isn’t kept near your window.

 3. Use Dry Spoon To Scoop Out The Coffee